BMW Power Steering System

 C. Power Steering Pump, aka "Vane Pump".
 The internals of a PS pump are quite simple but the bearings can become dry, requiring the complete replacement of the pump itself.
 The PS pump is usually driven from the same serpentine belt as the alternator and water pump.

-D. Pressure Hose.
+D. Pressure Hose, aka "Expansion Hose".
 This runs from the pump to the rack.
 At either end is a hard metal line secured with a bolt and copper crush washer.
 The hose has extra length so the system can have more fluid capacity.
 Unfortunately it has a lot fittings where rubber hose meets metal line.
 These fittings are compression crimp-style swage ("swedge") fittings that are very common in the automotive world.
 These swage fittings are the most common area for PS leaks on your BMW.
 It's easier to replace the entire line with a new OEM or BMW part than to try and repair the line.

 E. Steering Rack, aka "Hydro Steering Box".
 Most BMWs use rack-and-pinion steering.
 The pinion is the steering shaft and it meets the steering rack at an angle.
 Turning the steering wheel turns the pinion shaft and the pinion teeth mesh with the rack teeth to move the rack side-to-side.
 In this way, power and manual steering racks function the same.
 The power assist comes from the hydraulic fluid pushing on a piston which moves the rack.
 Manual steering is not recommended unless you have a vintage 2002 or E21 with skinny tires.